atique24/git-selenium-framework2/README.md

 🔵 Here are some useful command-line options that come with pytest:
 -v  # Verbose mode.
 Prints the full name of each test run.
 -q  # Quiet mode.
 Print fewer details in the console output when running tests.
--x  # Stop running the tests after the first failure is reached.
---html=report.html  # Creates a detailed pytest-html report after tests finish.
+-x  # Stop running the tests after the first failure is reached --html=report.html  # Creates a detailed pytest-html report after tests finish.
 --collect-only (Test Collection)
 -n=NUM  # Multithread the tests using that many threads.
 (Parallel Testing)